 - A second toe that’s longer than the big toe

-While some items on the list above are out of the patient’s control, it’s noteworthy that one of the main causes of a Hammer Toe is the type of shoes you wear.
+While some items on the list above are out of the patient’s control, it’s noteworthy that one of the main causes of a hammer toe is the type of shoes you wear.
 Be cognizant of that fact and choose footwear accordingly.

-Treatment for a Hammer Toe
+Hammer Toe Treatments

 If the condition is mild, the first thing you need to do is stop wearing pointed shoes or footwear that is too small.
 Once that simple fix has been addressed, we recommend gently straightening out the toes manually several times throughout the day.
 If you have any blisters, do not pop them, as doing so could cause an infection.